rafoli/awesome-liferay/README.md

 ### Frameworks
 * [AlloyUI](http://alloyui.com/) - A library of scalable UI components built on Bootstrap and YUI.
 * [AlloyEditor](http://alloyeditor.com/) - Modern content editor that improves the experience for creating web content.
+* [Clay](https://claycss.com/) - A web implementation of the Lexicon Experience Design Language
+* [Lexicon](https://lexicondesign.io/) - An Experience Design Language created with the aim of providing a common framework for building interfaces
 * [Liferay Faces](http://www.liferayfaces.org/) - Framework for building JavaServer Faces in webapp and portlet projects.
 * [MetalJS](http://metaljs.com/) - Modern framework for building beautiful and flexible UI components.
 * [SennaJS](http://sennajs.com/) - SPA (Single page application engine) that increases site performance and page navigation.